shainarace/LinearAlgebra/bookdownproj.utf8.md

 Element $B_{42}=150$ corresponds to the _weight_ (second column) of _observation 4_ (fourth row).

 The column $$\bcol{3} = \left(\begin{matrix} 23\\30\\41\\27\\35\\25\\21 \end{matrix}\right)$$ corresponds to the variable _age_ and the row $$\brow{6} = \left(\begin{matrix} 68&165&25 \end{matrix}\right)$$ corresponds to the measurements for _observation 6_.

+A key point here is that both the variables and observations are vectors belonging to a vector space.
+Variables live in the "sample space" where each axis identifies an observation.
+Thus, since we had 7 observations in this data, we could consider the vectors _age_, _weight_, and _height_ to be 3 lonely vectors in the _vastness_ of 7-dimensional space.
+If a 4th variable, say _height\_with\_shoes_ were to appear for these same observations, we could add a 4th vector to the crew.
+This vector would point in a direction very closer to _height_ because the measurements are correlated.
+The cosine of the angle between those vectors (assuming the data has been centered) is, precisely, correlation (Pearson's correlation, $\rho$).
 :::

 :::{.exercise name='Rows, Columns, and Elements of a Matrix' #ijnot}